 In the same manner, if I’ve fished a sandy beach in the last couple days which I know to have really nice structure (troughs, scallops, holes, etc.), I’ll fish it again if the tidal heights align to submerge that structure within casting range.

 Sandy beaches are very versatile too.
 With sandy beaches, you can rely on reading the surf as structure can change weekly if not daily.
 That said, you can show up at any tidal height if you’re confident you can find a good spot with good structure.
 If you haven’t caught on by now, tides are more than just “rising and falling”, I fish the tides according to the structure more than to the actual directional phase.

 Depending on client preferences, my options become more limited, but when fishing for myself, I purely fish to the conditions.
 So what do I mean by “fishing to the conditions”?

 If I’m fishing with clients, they select the date and time, I select the beach.
 If I’m fishing for myself, I usually only have one or two days to choose from.
 In both situations, I have limited control over selecting times, days and even tides that might be overall better than others.
 That doesn’t bother me much though.
 That’s because with surf fishing, we have so many beaches to choose from.
-It’s important to get to know your local beaches and understand what each has to offer at each given set of tidal heights and phases.
+It’s important to get to know your local beaches and best fishing spots and understand what each has to offer at each given set of tidal heights and phases.